-The Comité Européen de Normalisation (CEN) is engaged in writing standards for air sampling equipment which include the limitations on precision and accuracy (EN 482) and the required performance tests.
-In the case of passive samplers the relevant performance test standard is yet to be published, but draft copies are available (prEN 838).
+The Comité Européen de Normalisation (CEN) is engaged in writing standards for air sampling equipment that include the limitations on precision and accuracy (EN 482) and the required performance tests.
+In the case of passive samplers, the relevant performance test standard is EN 838.

-The precision and accuracy requirements in EN 482 are based on the use that will be made of the results, principally either for problem identification or compliance purposes.
+The precision and accuracy requirements in EN 482 are based on the use that will be made of the results, principally for either problem identification or compliance purposes.
 The standard for compliance purposes is a combined precision and accuracy of less than 30%, which is a looser standard than the 25% in the NIOSH protocol.

 The performance tests are closely related to those in the NIOSH protocol, as might be expected, since they are trying to confirm the performance of the samplers over a similar range of environmental conditions.
-As in the NIOSH protocol there are tests for desorption efficiency, uptake rate at different concentrations and for different time-periods, reverse diffusion, storage stability, wind velocity and orientation, humidity, temperature, and the presence or absence of interferences.
-As in the NIOSH protocol these factors are normally tested using a "high" and a "low" measure, whether alone or in combination.
-Since there is little difference between workplace conditions in the U.S.A. and Europe, these "high" and "low" conditions are very similar in the two protocols.
-In general, the NIOSH test provides the more stringent conditions (e.g. 7.5 minutes up to 12 hours in the NIOSH uptake rate experiment versus 30 minutes and 8 hours in the CEN equivalent).
+As in the NIOSH protocol, there are tests for desorption efficiency, uptake rate at different concentrations and for different time-periods, reverse diffusion, storage stability, wind velocity and orientation, humidity, temperature, and the presence or absence of interferences.
+As in the NIOSH protocol, these factors are normally tested using a "high" and a "low" measure, either alone or in combination.
+Since there is little difference between workplace conditions in the U.S.A. and Europe, these "high" and "low" conditions in the two protocols are very similar.
+In general, the NIOSH test provides the more stringent conditions (e.g., 7.5 minutes up to 12 hours in the NIOSH uptake rate experiment versus 30 minutes and 8 hours in the CEN equivalent).
 In addition, for the majority of the experiments, the NIOSH protocol requires more samples to be taken for each data point (typically 10 rather than 6).
-The reverse diffusion test is one test that might be considered significantly different, and a paper showing that the results of the tests are actually comparable has been submitted for publication.
+The reverse diffusion test is one test that might be considered significantly different.
+A paper showing that the results of the tests are actually comparable has been submitted for publication.6